-The Query widget allows you to retrieve information from a data source by executing an attribute or spatial filter query.
+The Query widget allows you to retrieve information from a data source by running an attribute or spatial filter query.
 The results of a query generate an output data source that other widgets can use.

 Use this widget to support app design requirements such as the following: